stevecalla/pristine-clean-v2/README.md

 3. `Bootstap` is used for the majority of the html and css including the nav bar, cards, and form.
 4. `Login`, `Signup`, and `Logout` functionality using a bootstrap modal, jsonwebtoken for authentication and alert messaging for invalid login.
 5. `Heroku` deployment.
+6. `PWA` the application can be installed on users device.
+7. `Maps` user can view a map and get directions from their location.

 ## Future Enhancements:

 1. Have a list of available shifts that employees can select and they will be added to their schedule.
-2. Enhance to a `PWA` to work both on- and off-line.
+2. Enhance `PWA` to allow users to be able to view location information offline.
 3. Ability to clock-in at a specific location.
 4. `Geolocation` to ensure that employees are on site when clocking in.
 5. Ability to change/update password or create a new password if it is forgetten.